By Stephanie Ciccarelli

 One of the single most important marketing tools at your disposal is your voice description, as presented on your website and on your profile at Voices.com

 You might be wondering, "How do I describe my voice and what words should I use?"

-In Episode 4 of the IV Podcast, we visited this topic in the Biz segment.
+In Episode 4 of the Vox Talk Podcast, we visited this topic in the Biz segment.
 When it comes to describing your voice, there are several factors that come into play, both creative and technical.

 Writing a concise description of your voice is a challenge, but can be very fulfilling and fun.
 To get started, here are some ideas to jot down: